GITA GOVINDA (7)

 His mouth voluptuous as open lotus,

-her blossoms will not break the love god's arrows
+her blossoms will not break with love-god's arrows

 she will not blaze up in Malaya breezes